2.4 Acquiree Financial Statements Required in SEC Filings

 acquisition is consummated, if significant.

-Regulations Committee joint meeting with the SEC staff.
-Also see
+joint meeting with the SEC staff.
+Also see Section 2.6 for a discussion of

-new standards in this circumstance.
+adoption dates of new standards in this circumstance.

 2.4.6 Financial Statement and Audit Requirements for Targets in SPAC Transactions

-A SPAC is a newly formed company that raises cash in an IPO and uses that cash or
+A SPAC is a newly formed company that raises cash in an IPO and

-the equity of the SPAC, or both, to fund the acquisition of a target.
-After a
+uses that cash or the equity of the SPAC, or both, to fund the acquisition of a

-within a specified time.
+of a target within a specified time.

-Before completing an acquisition, SPACs hold no material assets other than cash;
+Before completing an acquisition, SPACs hold no material assets

-been completed, the target becomes the SPAC’s predecessor upon the close of the
+acquisition has been completed, the target becomes the SPAC’s predecessor upon

-transaction, and the operations of the target become those of a public company.
+the close of the transaction, and the operations of the target become those of a

-As a result, the SEC staff views the SPAC transaction to be equivalent to an IPO
+staff views the SPAC transaction to be equivalent to an IPO of the target, and

-of the target, and the target must therefore be able to meet all the
+the target must therefore be able to meet all the public-company reporting

-or (2) a combined proxy and registration statement on Form S-4.
+(2) a combined proxy and registration statement on Form S-4.
 These documents

-must include the target’s financial statements, which are expected to comply
+must include the targets’ financial statements, which are expected to comply

 with public-company U.S. GAAP disclosure requirements as well as SEC rules and

-audited in accordance with PCAOB standards.
+to be audited in accordance with PCAOB standards.

 See Deloitte’s February 6, 2024, Heads Up for guidance on SPACs.
 In addition,